indramani/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-6](figure/unnamed-chunk-6.png)

-These charts clearly show that people are more active on weekdays than on weekend.
+These charts clearly show that people are more active on weekends than on weekdays.